sufrin/ThreadCSO/examples/README.md

 the University of Oxford that was delivered either by Bernard Sufrin or by Gavin Lowe between the years 2004 and 2022.

-The course content variedPracticals were accompanied by briefings and take up aspects of the course materials from the year they were first set.
+The course content varied.
+Practicals were accompanied by briefings and take up aspects of the course materials from the year they were first set.